cython/cython/docs/src/reference/compilation.rst

   * The ``.c`` file is compiled by a C compiler to a ``.so`` file (or a ``.pyd`` file on Windows)

-You can tailor the behaviour of the Cython compiler by specifying the directives below.
+You can tailor the behavior of the Cython compiler by specifying the directives below.

 Compiler directives
 ====================

-Compiler directives are instructions which affect which sort of code Cython generates.
-Here is the list:
+Compiler directives are instructions which affect the behavior of Cython code.
+Here is the list of currently supported directives:

 ``boundscheck``  (True / False)
     If set to False, Cython is free to assume that indexing operations ([]-operator) in the code will not cause any IndexErrors to be raised.
-Currently this is only made use of for buffers, but lists and tuples could be affected in the future.
+Currently this is only made use of for buffers, lists and tuples, but could be affected other types in the future.
 Conditions which would normally trigger an IndexError may instead cause segfaults or data corruption if this is set to False.
     Default is True.

 ``wraparound``  (True / False)
     In Python arrays can be indexed relative to the end.
 For example A[-1] indexes the last value of a list.
 In C negative indexing is not supported.
-If set to False, Cython will not ensure that python indexing is not used.
+If set to False, Cython will neither check for nor correctly handle negative indices, possibly causing segfaults or data corruption.
     Default is True.

 ``nonecheck``  (True / False)
     If set to False, Cython is free to assume that native field